 ORFE comprises such techniques as patch-based engineered features, Local Binary Patterns (LBP), Histogram of Oriented Gradients (HOG) descriptors, and so on.

 Occlusion Aware Face Recognition (OAFR)

-In this group FR uses only the visible parts of the face, while the occluded area is ignored.
+In this group, FR uses only the visible parts of the face, while the occluded area is ignored.
 It incorporates two groups of techniques.
 The first, Occlusion Detection Based Face Recognition, initially detects the occluded area and then withdraws necessary data from the non-occluded parts.
-It uses a 1-NN (nearest neighbor) threshold classifier, selective local non-negative matrix factorization, and other know-hows.
+It uses a 1-NN (nearest neighbor) threshold classifier, selective local non-negative matrix factorization, among other techniques.

 The second, Partial Face Recognition, uses the partially visible face areas.
 It utilizes feature extraction with Multiscale Double Supervision Convolutional Neural Network (MDSCNN), Radial Basis Function components, multi-keypoint descriptors, and so on.

 ORBFR is based on recreating the missing facial parts.
 It includes Reconstruction and Inpainting (fixing the image) approaches.
 They employ Structured Sparse Representation-Based Classification (SSRC), Long Short-Term Memory (LSTM), Weighted Principal Component Analysis (FW-PCA), etc.

 Methods to Solve Partial Occlusion

 Part Based Methods